Classic Caesar Salad

 Tips & Notes

-• Store the remaining dressing in an airtight container for up to 1 week.
+• Storage instructions: Store the salad dressing in an airtight container in the refrigerator for up to 1 week.

 Nutrition